123wowow123/chronopin/README.md

 ## Bugs
 - When in specific pin view and clicking logout will show blank screen
 - Date tag mobile view broken
+- Fix loading jumpiness

 ## Before Usable
-- Create page image redesig with image selection in right drawer
+- Create page image redesign with image selection in right drawer
 - Single Pin page similarity needs to be in timeline
 - Comment fix
 - Login fix
 - Script to refresh pins in semantic search